 When I reached 33-inches, I began to experience these sharp and shooting pains after wearing the corset for an hour or so.
 I was very disappointed, but I hoped it would disappear after a few days of training at this waist-reduction.
 It didn't.

-To try to analyze what was going on, I used a webcam.
-I positioned the webcam behind me so I could see what was happening to the corset gap as I laced up.
+I used a webcam to analyze what was happening.
 For some strange reason, as I pulled on the bunny ears, the corset would tighten at the extreme top and bottom of the gap.
 (This is the "()" shape that I described in Check the Fit! ).
-It was obvious that the corset was over tightened at the ribcage and hips, which were the areas where I was experiencing the pain.
+It was obvious that the corset was over-tightened at the ribcage and hips, which were the areas where I was experiencing the pain.
 Nothing I tried fixed this problem, so I decided I needed to consult an expert.

 Lucy to the Rescue!

 As you know from my earlier articles, I am a huge fan of Lucy and have learned most of what I know about corsets from her.
 I am such a fan that I decided to become one of her producers on Patreon.
 You can see my name listed on her recent videos.
 Isn't that dope?
-She's incredibly busy making videos and writing another book on corsets but I was desperate so I wrote her.
+She's swamped making videos and writing another book on corsets, but I was desperate, so I wrote her.
 Lucy was kind enough to respond quickly and suggested that I might need a lacing style with more friction.
-She referred me to one of her videos where she talked about different types of lacing.
+She referred me to one of her videos where she talked about different types of lacing:

 After watching the video, I tried the "tennis shoe" lacing, where you go over and under on each grommet (see the video if that isn't clear).
 This type of lacing creates more friction at each grommet which causes wear and tear on the corset but also prevents the corset from closing mostly at the extreme ends.
 Another advantage of this type of lacing is that it can support a more flexible busk.
 I had noticed that the busk on my corset tended to flex outward (away from my body), which is not the best thing in the world.

-Switching to the "tennis shoe" lacing corrected the outward flexing of the busk and also helped to even out the lacing gap at the top.
-The bottom of the corset, for reasons that remain mysterious to me, still closed first and much more than it should.
-Instead of a "()" shape in the gap I now had a "V" shape and still experienced substantial discomfort around my hips.
+Switching to the "tennis shoe" lacing corrected the outward flexing of the busk and helped to even out the lacing gap at the top.
+For reasons that remain mysterious to me, the bottom of the corset still closed first and much more than it should.
+Instead of a "()" shape in the gap, I now had a "V" shape and still experienced substantial discomfort around my hips.
 Progress, but not a solution.

 We Try Yet Another Lacing Method.

 Another suggestion from the video was to use two laces, one for the bottom half of the corset and one for the top.
 I tried this (still using the tennis shoe style of lacing for each separate lace).
-The situation was now improved considerably, but not enough to declare victory.
+The new lacing improved the situation considerably, but not enough to declare victory.
 The bottom of the corset, while it didn't close as much, still closed too much, and at 33-inches, I still found it impossible to wear the corset for extended periods.

-Carrying the separate lacing idea to its logical conclusion, I decided to use the bottom lacing only for the bottom quarter of the corset, and the upper lacing for the remaining three-fourths of the corset.
-Doing this allowed me to control the amount that the corset closed at the bottom much better and I believe it has solved my problem.
+Carrying the double lace idea to its logical conclusion, I decided to use the bottom lacing only for the bottom quarter of the corset and the upper lacing for the remaining three-fourths.
+Doing this allowed me to control the amount that the corset closed at the bottom much better, and I believe it solved my problem.

 Using two laces is not as easy as the bunny ears.
-It's a lot less convenient, and it takes me much longer to put on the corset.
-But practice makes perfect, and this is the only way I have found that will allow me to continue with my training!
-Unfortunately, during the period I was experimenting with lacing I was not training, and this caused me to lose an inch of progress.
+It's a lot less convenient and takes me much longer to put on the corset.
+But practice makes perfect, and this is the only way I have found to allow me to continue my training!
+Unfortunately, during the period I was experimenting with lacing, I was not training and lost an inch of progress.
 So when I started again, the best I could do was 34-inches.
 But it's not the end of the world, and I am a much happier corset wearer.
 I am much more comfortable wearing my corset, and I love having discovered the use of the webcam to help me get the corset on properly.
 I am very hopeful that with this new lacing method, I will be able to get down to 30-inches, after which I think I will have to invest in a new corset to go the rest of the way!

 That's it for today.
-Thanks for reading and if you have something nice to say or a good idea or suggestion, you can always message me on Twitter
+Thanks for reading and if you have something nice to say or a good idea or suggestion, you can always write me.